Keith Dowman Bio

 Teaching the Dharma since 1992, his original concern was to assist in bridge building from East to West, a conduit for the lamas’ buddha-dharma.
 Now that aim has been achieved, leaving even the Dzogchen that is embedded in Vajrayana behind, the essence of Dzogchen which he calls radical Dzogchen is his primary concern and the main content of his teaching.

-Still based in Kathmandu, he leads a nomadic lifestyle, teaching Dzogchen nonmeditation worldwide.
+Now (2021) based in Tepoztlan, Mexico, he leads a nomadic lifestyle, teaching Dzogchen nonmeditation worldwide.
 This Dzogchen, derived from the early Nyingma tantras, free of the tendency toward the spiritual materialism so evident in western Buddhism, nonculturally specific, easily assimilable into Western culture, can, he believes provide a key to a renaissance, or at least a reformation, of Western mysticism in the existential mold.